-Achieving clear, glowing skin is easier than you think, as long as you have the right nutrients in your diet.
-Our society puts an emphasis on using anti aging skin products and other topical treatments, but there’s simply no over-the-counter remedy that’s as powerful as eating nutrient dense foods for beautiful skin.
+Achieving clear, glowing skin may be easier than you think, as long as you have the right nutrients in your diet.
+Our society puts an emphasis on using anti-aging skin products and other topical treatments, but there’s simply no over-the-counter remedy that’s as powerful as eating nutrient dense foods for beautiful skin.

 As the largest organ of detoxification and elimination, your skin is a reflection of the health of your internal organs, especially your liver and digestive system.
-A bright, clear complexion is a sign that your body is eliminating toxins efficiently, and you’re eating a diet rich in essential nutrients, such as antioxidant vitamins and minerals.
+A bright, clear, acne -free complexion is a sign that your body is eliminating toxins efficiently, and you’re eating a diet rich in essential nutrients, such as antioxidant vitamins and minerals.

 Why a (Predominantly) Plant Based Diet is So Good For Your Skin

 In addition to antioxidant vitamins, minerals and phytonutrients, plant foods are rich in fiber.
-Fiber is an essential nutrient for beautiful skin because it supports natural body detox, healthy digestion, hormonal balance and liver function— and here’s how.
+Fiber is an essential nutrient that may help you achieve beautiful-lookingskin because it supports natural body purification, healthy digestion, hormonal balance and healthy liver function— here’s how.

-Not only does fiber help “feed” the healthy bacteria in your digestive system, but it also supports body detoxification by acting as a “broom” to remove accumulated waste.
+Not only does fiber help “feed” the healthy bacteria in your digestive system, but it also supports body purification by supporting the removal of accumulated waste.
 This waste contains toxins that encourage the growth of unhealthy bacteria in your colon.

 The fiber found in plants also promote hormonal balance, and regulates hormones that can trigger acne breakouts, such as insulin.

-Insulin is the blood sugar regulating hormone that’s been shown to cause excess sebum (oil) production when it’s being overproduced, which is caused by eating a diet high in refined sugar and processed foods.
-As you may already know, when excess oil on the skin combines with bacteria, it forms blackheads, whiteheads and pimples.
+Insulin is the blood sugar regulating hormone that’s been shown to cause excess sebum (oil) production when it’s being overproduced, which may be caused by eating a diet high in refined sugar and processed foods.
+As you may already know, when excess oil on the skin combines with bacteria, it can lead to skin imperfections such as blackheads, whiteheads and pimples.

 Improved Liver Function

-Since the liver’s primary function is to detoxify the body naturally and remove harmful substances from your blood, supporting your liver with essential nutrients, such as fiber, is not only essential for healthier looking skin— but for the health of your entire body.
+Since the liver’s primary function is to purify the body, supporting your liver with essential nutrients, such as fiber, is not only essential for healthier looking skin— but for the health of your entire body as well.

-Whole, unprocessed foods are rich in fiber, such as nuts, seeds, whole grains, and raw fruit and veggies.
-One of the easiest ways to add more fiber to your diet is by having a green smoothie each day.
-Blending fruit and veggies into a smoothie allows you to easily get 6-8 servings in one sitting, which will provide you with roughly 10-14 grams of fiber.
+Some whole, unprocessed foods are rich in fiber, such as nuts, seeds, whole grains, and raw fruit and veggies.
+One of the easiest ways to add more fiber to your diet is by having a smoothie each day.
+Blending fruit and veggies into a smoothie may provide you with the daily recommended servings in one sitting, which can also provide you with a good amount of fiber.

 How Much Fiber Do You Need?

-As a general guideline, the amount of fiber you need each day is 14 grams of fiber per 1,000 calories in your diet.
-Therefore, a person who requires 2,000 calories each day would need approximately 28 grams of fiber for optimal health.
+In the US, the recommended amount of fiber you should take each day is 14 grams per 1,000 calories in your diet.
+For example, person who consumes 2,000 calories each day would need approximately 28 grams of fiber for optimal health.

 1. Coconut Water

-Coconut water is more of a “superdrink” than a superfood, but it deserves a mention because it contains antioxidants and keeps your skin hydrated with electrolytes, such as potassium and magnesium.
-When your skin is hydrated, it looks younger, smoother and more supple.
-Coconut water is rich in the antioxidant vitamin C, which may help synthesize collagen and supports the liver’s natural detoxification process.
+Coconut water is more of a “superdrink” than a superfood, but it deserves a mention because it keeps your skin hydrated and contains electrolytes, such as potassium and magnesium.
+When your skin is hydrated, it can look younger, smoother and more supple.

 Coconut water makes a refreshing drink on its own, or you can add a squeeze of lime for extra flavor.
-Coconut water is low in sugar, which makes it a great addition to green smoothies.
-As a rich source of electrolytes, it’s also the perfect post workout “sports drink.”
+It makes it a great addition to green smoothies.
+As a rich source of electrolytes, it’s also the perfect post workout drink.